ibm-cloud-docs/openshift/openshift_cluster_update.md

 # Updating clusters, worker nodes, and cluster components
 {: #update}

-You can install updates to keep your Red Hat OpenShift on IBM Cloud clusters up-to-date.
+You can install updates to keep your {{site.data.keyword.openshiftlong}} clusters up-to-date.
 {:shortdesc}

 ## Updating the master